SHEHARYAAR-coder/spicy-cams/WITHDRAWAL_SYSTEM.md

 Fetch withdrawal requests

-- Creators: See their own requests
+- Models: See their own requests
 - Admins: See all requests

 ### POST /api/withdrawals